yushan26/rules_go/go/toolchains.rst

 cover
 +++++

+**Removed in rules_go 0.32.0:** Please comment on https://github.com/bazelbuild/rules_go/issues/3168
+if you still use this feature and cannot rely on `archive` instead.

 The cover function adds an action that runs ``go tool cover`` on a set of source files to produce copies with cover instrumentation.